 Since 2016, Yarbro has served as an Adjunct Professor of Law at Vanderbilt University, teaching a course in trial advocacy to law students.
-Yarbro is a member of the Nashville Bar Association, the Lawyers’ Association for Women, the Tennessee Association of Criminal Defense Lawyers, and the Harry Phillips chapter of the American Inn of Court.
+Yarbro is a member of the Nashville Bar Association, the Lawyers’ Association for Women, and the Tennessee Association of Criminal Defense Lawyers.
 She was a member of the 2012 TBA Leadership Law Class, and the Nashville Post named her one of “Nashville’s Law Leaders Rising.”
 She is a three-time Nashville Business Journal “Best of the Bar” honoree, and in 2014 she was named to the Mid-South “Rising Star” List–a designation given to no more than 2.5% of attorneys in the state.
 Each year since 2014, the Tennessee Supreme Court has named her an “Attorney for Justice,” signifying that she has devoted at least 50 hours per year to pro bono legal work.

 In 2017, Yarbro was nominated by the Mayor and appointed by the Metro Council to the Greenways and Open Spaces Commission.
 Previously, she served on the Community Corrections Advisory Board for nine years.
-She also serves on the YWCA Advocacy Committee and on the board of directors of Rooftop Nashville.
+She also serves on the YWCA Advocacy Committee.

 Yarbro maintains an avid interest in politics, regularly volunteering on behalf of local candidates.
 She is also very involved in the life of Christ Church Cathedral.
 She recently completed a three-year term on the parish vestry and is currently serving as Chair of the Strategic Plan Implementation Committee.